2. User interfaces

 - the path

-automatically, the filename is automatically added into the workspace.
+its filename is automatically added into the workspace.
+For example,

 - the path